What is FEE-HELP?

 • a Unique Student Identifier (USI)*.
 To find out if you already have a USI, click here: Find Your USI.
 To create a USI, click here: Create USI

-• a Request for FEE-HELP loan form, which will be provided by AIB during your enrolment process.
+• an electronic Commonwealth Assistance Form (eCAF), which will be provided by AIB during your enrolment process.
 If you have any questions about filling this out, your assigned Course Advisor will walk you through this.

 • to fill out and submit your FEE-HELP loan form before the census date